giumonros/Measured-vs-simulated-PV/README.md

 Prepare the input file: Ensure that the file input_datasheet.xlsx is in the root folder of the project, and it conforms to the structure defined above.

 Set up Renewable Ninja API token: Before running the script, you need to obtain a Renewable Ninja API token (see Obtaining the Renewable Ninja API Token).
 Replace the rn_token variable in the script with your token.

+## Input File Structure
+The input file should be an Excel file named input_datasheet.xlsx with a sheet named datasheet.
+Each row in this sheet should represent an individual solar installation and provide details necessary to query both the PVGIS and Renewable Ninja APIs.
+Here’s a breakdown of the columns required:

+Column Name	Description
+cod	A unique code for each solar installation (e.g., 'SOL123'). latitude	Latitude of the solar installation (in decimal degrees). longitude	Longitude of the solar installation (in decimal degrees). azimuth	Azimuth angle of the solar panels. tilt	Tilt angle of the solar panels. peakpower_kW	Installed peak power of the solar system (in kW). loss	System losses (as a percentage). pv_technology	Type of photovoltaic technology (e.g., 'crystalline'). building/free	Indicates whether the panels are on a building (building) or free (free). startyear	The year when data collection should start. endyear	The year when data collection should end. fixed	Indicator of whether the panels are fixed (1) or use tracking (0). tracking	Tracking type for panels that are not fixed (e.g., single-axis).
+Ensure that all required columns are present for proper execution.

 # Run the script: